IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 # Open Issues and Question

-- **Issue 1**: This profile does not specify the internal structure of "client_id".
-This is a major concern for operations and security management.
-But, OAuth does not provide a full specification for client_id.
-It just specifies its purpose.
-DICOM's equivalent information attributes are: Manufacturer, Model, Software Versions, and Serial Number.
-The OAuth client ID must identify the device, the application (including any necessary version information), the particular instance, and any other information needed to identify the client application uniquely.
+None

+# Closed Issues

+- **Issue 1**: At this time, the method for assignment of client_id is not included in the profile.
 Registration of clients is a significant operational and security problem that is being postponed until there is more experience with problems in the field and reasonable solutions.
-There is known danger from spoofing of client_id.
-At this time, the method for assignment of client_id is not included in the profile.
 In the field there are a variety of methods being tried.
 Many depend upon physical distribution methods or out of band communications to manage the authentication problems.

-- **Issue 2**: This profile mandates support for JWT token format.
-It has an XUA SAML Option defined by IHE for ease of integration with the IHE WS-Security environment.
-You may also use other token formats as part of a deployment.
+- **Issue 2**: This profile does support access token in JWT format and SAML 2.0 Assertions compliant with the XUA profile requirements.
+An operational environment must ensure, that access tokens are understood by the authorization and resource servers.
+The Bearer Token option of earlier versions of the profile has been removed, since it does not specify the access token format and attributes used and was thus not interoperable by design.

 - **Issue 3**: Audit messages are only defined for clients that are also Secure Applications.
 There is no defined auditing for other clients.

-# Closed Issues

-- **Issue 4**: This profile does not require client grouping with Secure Node or Secure Application because it is using the OAuth issuance rules for client_id.
-It assumes that the client_id management will deal with these security considerations in a manner similar to the certificate management assumptions made for TLS and other certificate users.
+- **Issue 4**: This profile does not require client grouping with Secure Node or Secure Application because it is using the OAuth client authentication methods.
+It assumes that the client authentication method will deal with security considerations in a manner similar to the certificate management assumptions made for TLS and other certificate users.

 - **Issue 8**: This profile uses the Authorization header only for conveying the authorization information.
 The parameter form is not prohibited but is not compliant with the profile.

 - **Issue 9**: This profile does not explain the ways that some Resource Servers utilize HTTP redirects to automate some kinds of authorization activities.
 The actual HTTP transactions used for Obtain Authorization Token and Authorized RESTful Transaction are as defined within this profile.
 The other transactions are under the control of the Resource Server and its design.

-- **Issue 10**: The selected standards are: The OAuth 2.0 Framework, JWT Token, with defined extensions, SAML Token, using the XUA extensions.                 |
+- **Issue 10**: The selected standards are: The OAuth 2.1 Framework, JWT Token, with defined extensions, SAML Token, using the XUA extensions.                 |

 # General Introduction